Xkyliver/Watcher-Helium-Auto-Updater/README.md

 * **Real-Time HUD:** Monitor download speed and estimated time of arrival (ETA) by hovering over the System Tray icon.
 * **Integrity Guard:** Scans the local directory every 10 seconds.
 If a version installer is missing, it is immediately re-downloaded.
-* **Purge Protocol:** Optional automated termination of chrome.exe and Helium processes to ensure the installer can run without file-lock errors.
+* **Purge Protocol:** Optional automated termination of chrome.exe(as the process name for Helium is chrome.exe) and Helium processes to ensure the installer can run and update Helium.
 * **Session Chronicles:** Unique log files are generated for every session and stored in a dedicated /logs folder.
 * **Background Operation:** Runs as a persistent background process in the System Tray to avoid taskbar clutter.